Have a Question about Nelnet Payment Services?

-Transaction Summary reports are available for you to review settlement batch details, fee statements, and chargeback information.
+Merchant Portal reports are available for you to review settlement batch details, fee statements, and chargeback information.

 To facilitate payment of funds and payment of fees, you must authorize your bank to allow Nelnet Payment Services to debit your account using the National Automated Clearing House Association (NACHA) Company IDs for fees and returns.
 Failure to do so could result in a hold on your Nelnet Payment Services Gateway merchant account.

 Your bank will need the following information to set up your credit card funds transfer details:

 - Descriptor (the label that will appear on your statement): TSYS PYMT PROC (CC)

 - Bank Name: Wells Fargo

 If you will be accepting ACH transactions, your bank will also need to set up the following details to transfer ACH funds:

 - Descriptor (the label that will appear on your statement): Nelnet Payment Services